-(WAIT!
+WAIT!
 Before you label your jars make sure and check to see if they are sealed.
-Using your finger press down in the center of the lid if it makes a “POP” sound it didn’t seal and needs to be eaten with in the next week.
-If you hear no “POP” Congratulations you just processed your first batch of veggies!
+Using your finger press down in the center of the lid.
+If it makes a “POP” sound it didn’t seal and needs to be eaten with in the next week.
+If you hear no “POP”, Congratulations you just processed your first batch of veggies!
 Remove the towel and label each lid with the year they were canned.
-It’s also a good idea with certain things to write what is in the jars, you would be surprised how similar some things look a year later … )
+It’s also a good idea to write what is in the jars.
+You would be surprised how similar some things look a year later …

 Don’t forget to give yourself a big pat on the back.
-This is a lot of work, but nothing better than popping the seal and enjoying the fruits of your labor or even sharing them with friends and family!
+This is a lot of work, but nothing better than popping the seal and enjoying the fruits of your labor.
+Even better sharing them with friends and family!
 Have you ever thought about canning but been too afraid to try it yourself?
 Like I said earlier I was petrified but after the tomatoes started rolling in I had two choices – preserve them or find homes for them … lots and lots of homes!

-Don’t forget to save your jars and rings for future canning (you will need new lids).
+Don’t forget to save your jars and rings for future canning (you will need new lids- found HERE).
 As long as there is no rust or chips in the jars they are easily reused!!